Academic Rules and Procedures

-- If the GPA is in the range of 3.50 and 4.00, they are placed on the Distinguished List.
-The above applies provided the students have no incomplete grades, nor is their cumulative GPA below 2.00.
+- If the GPA is in the range of 3.50 and 4.00, students are placed on the Distinguished List.
+The above applies provided the students have no incomplete grades and their cumulative GPA is above 00.
 Courses taken on a Pass/No Pass basis are not considered among the 12 credit hours.

 1. Academic Probation

-Students are placed on academic probation when their work has dropped below a satisfactory level, at any time, irrespective of Incomplete grades or Withdrawals.
-If, at the end of any academic term, a student does not achieve a minimum cumulative GPA of 2.00 in all the work done at the university, he/she will be placed on probation.
+Students are placed on academic probation when their work has dropped below a satisfactory level at any time, irrespective of Incomplete grades or Withdrawals.
+If, at the end of any academic term, a student does not achieve a minimum cumulative GPA of 2.00 for all the work done at the university, he/she will be placed on probation.